MMosley502/LEGUP/Tree-Tent-Rules.md

 ### Surrond Tent with Grass

 Rule ccomes directly from Rule #4.
-Use this rule to place grass tiles on any tile that is vertically, horizontally, or diagonally adjacent to a tent
+Use this rule to place grass tiles on any tile that is vertically, horizontally, or diagonally adjacent to a tent.

 ### Tent for Tree